 - COINS: Deal with material world, finances and property.

-There are four court Tarot Cards to each suit: King, Queen, Knight, and Page.
+There are four court Tarot Cards to each suit.
+These are King, Queen, Knight, and Page.
 These can represent people in the querant life or aspects of personality.
-Pages & Knights can represent children or young people of either sex.
-The aces indicate the beginning of a new activity and the Tarot Cards from two to ten represent aspects of the querants life, past, present and future.
+Pages and Knights represent children or young people of either sex.
+The aces show the beginning of a new activity.
+Tarot Cards from two to ten represent aspects of the querant’s life, past, present and future.

 Here’s the basic meaning of the tarot cards for the minor cards:

-- ACE: A new job or enterprise, initiative, ideas, invention.
+- ACE: A new job or enterprise.
+Initiative, ideas and invention.

-- 2- dissatisfaction with material things, restlessness, thinking about events happening elsewhere.
+- 2 .
+Dissatisfaction with material things.
+Restlessness, thinking about events because of what’s happening elsewhere.

-- 4.- Celebration, country life, socialising, prosperity, peace and concord.
+- 4. Celebration, country life, socializing, prosperity, peace and concord.

 - 7.- Valour.
 Winning against the odds.
 Overcoming opposition.
 Getting on top of your troubles.

-- ACE- The beginnings of emotional happiness.
+- ACE.
+The beginnings of emotional happiness.
 A new love or re-kindling of marriage.
-Joy, contentment, fertility.
+Joy, contentment because of fertility.